Immanuel-M/Space-Invader-Game/README.md

 ---

 ## License
-MIT—fork it, remix it, have fun.
+MIT - fork it, remix it, have fun.